geoff-m/stringpool/Readme.md

  - `begin_chunk()`/`end_chunk()` - chunkwise forward iterator
  - `rbegin_chunk()`/`rend_chunk()` - chunkwise backward iterator

+Specializations of `std::hash` and of `std::formatter` are also defined.

 ### Concatenation
 In addition to `intern`, there is also `concat`, a function which takes two `string_handle` arguments